ContentMine/2015-11-07-mozfest15/README.md

 ## Contribute

-We're so glad you're thinking about contributing to ContentMine!
+We're happy you're thinking about contributing to ContentMine!

 There are many ways to contribute:
 - by reporting an issue regarding software or training